 Today it requires serious effort to sit through to the end of the film, and even more effort to accept the premise of the silly plot.
 Buster Crabbe and Ida Lupino, play two sporty editors of a health magazine, which we discover is also a front for some sleazy con-men.
 They hold an international competition (which is where Brian, Gwen and the other real competitors appear, as per the screen grab below) and perform in a type of fascist-rally inspired “body beautiful” parade.
 The con-men and their friends are discovered and made to exercise at a health farm.
 Being a pre-Hayes code film (Hollywood’s self imposed censorship code introduced later in 1934), there is some gratuitous suggestive dialogue and a couple of mildly racy scenes, including one set in a change room where men flick each other on the bottoms with wet towels.

 Above: Screen grabs from the film.
 From left – the irrepressible Buster Crabbe, the big parade of beauty, Buster and Colin Tapley of New Zealand.
-Tapley really did make a career in Hollywood after this film.
+Tapley really did make a career in Hollywood after this film and can also be found in Sylvia Breamer’s final film, Too Many Parents.
 Author’s collection.

 This writer is unable to identify Gwen Munro with confidence in scenes other than the flag scene shown at the top of the page, although Brian Norman is more easily identified, including in this one: